ConservationMetrics/gc-scripts-hub/README.md

   * Where to find required parameters (access tokens, hash IDs, API endpoints, etc.); screenshots can be helpful and are welcome
   * Any special setup or configuration requirements
   * Examples of usage where appropriate

+#### Filing Issues and Pull Requests
+* For issues about specific scripts, flows, or apps, prefix your issue title with `[«name»]` in order to enhance searchability.
+You are also encouraged to add a tag for the specific folder where the code is located, like `connectors` or `common_logic`.

 #### When in Doubt
 * Refer to existing scripts in the repository as examples of these conventions in practice.